instructure/aws-keychain-util/README.md

 Managing temporary credentials is a serious challenge, as by definition the credentials expire after a fixed period of time.

-In order to require use of multifactor auth for API access, add the following to your IAM policy for the groups or users you wish to require MFA for:

-        "Null":{"aws:MultiFactorAuthAge":"true"}

 You then need to associate a multifactor authentication device with the IAM user.
 [Amazon Directions for MFA Setup](http://docs.aws.amazon.com/IAM/latest/UserGuide/GenerateMFAConfig.html)

+Configuring MFA into your IAM policies for API access is a complex process, the documentation for which is [Here](http://docs.aws.amazon.com/IAM/latest/UserGuide/MFAProtectedAPI.html#ExampleMFAforResource).

 In order to do a multifactor authentication, you need to run: